WalnutIT/LeoML-Parser/README.md

 ##### image

+Human are very visual creatures.
+We can process images very fast, that's why images grab our attention easily.
+The benefit of images is therefore, to transmit many information in a very short time in order to attract the reader to read your entire article or to continue to read your article.

 | Tag name | Condition   | Cardinality | Data type | Sub tags          | Condition of sub tags | Sub tag data type |
 |----------|-------------|-------------|-----------|-------------------|-----------------------|-------------------|
 | image    | optionality | 0-n         | complex   | image_url         | mandatory             | String            |